 Employees enrolled in the Plan prior to July 1, 2011, vest at 6 years of creditable service and employees enrolled in the Plan on or after July 1, 2011, vest at 8 years of creditable service.
 All vested members, enrolled prior to July 1, 2011, are eligible for normal retirement benefits at age 62 or at any age after 30 years of service.
-All members enrolled in the Plan on or after July 1, 2011, once vested, are eligible for normal retirement benefits at age 62 or at any age after in the Plan may include up to 4 years of credit for military service toward creditable service.
+All members enrolled in the Plan on or after July 1, 2011, once vested, are eligible for normal retirement benefits at age 65 or any time after 33 years of creditable service.
+Employees enrolled in the Plan may include up to 4 years of credit for military service toward creditable service.
 The Plan also includes an early retirement provision; however, there is a benefit reduction for each year a member retires before his or her normal retirement date.
 The Plan provides retirement, disability, death benefits, and annual cost-of-living adjustments to eligible participants.